laneboysrc/rc-headless-transmitter/doc/architecture.md

 ## Mixer

-* The mixer is derived from Deviation
-* The mixer calculates signed values where 100% corresponding to 10000
-* Internally the mixer calculates with signed 32 bit resolution
+The mixer is derived from the DeviationTx project, but modified.
+The mixer calculates signed values where 100% corresponds to 10000.
+Internally the mixer calculates with signed 32 bit resolution.

 ### Mixer unit
 The mixer unit is derived from the DeviationTx project.
-Each unit performs a simple function:
+Each mixer-unit performs a simple function:

     if (Switch) then
         Destination  op  f(Curve, OptionalInvert(Source)) * Scalar + Offset + OptionalInvert(Trim)